● ● ●

 A privately-offered plan that contracts with Medicare to provide Part A and B services to Medicare beneficiaries who enroll in the plan.
 This includes Medicare Part C, Medicare Cost Plans, Demonstration/Pilot Programs, and PACE plans.

 A combination of a high-deductible Medicare Part C plan and a bank account.
 Medicare deposits money into the account, which can be used to pay for health care costs.
 Only Medicare-covered expenses count toward your deductible.
 Generally, the deposited amount is less than the deductible, so there will be out-of-pocket costs.

 Medicare Part A

 The part of Original Medicare that covers your stay at a health care facility, including hospitals, skilled nursing facilities, or nursing homes, among others.
 See What is Original Medicare? to learn more.

 The part of Original Medicare that covers medically necessary services, including doctor visits, ambulance services, and physical therapy.
 Part B covers many preventive and screening services, as well.
 See What is Original Medicare? to learn more.

 A comprehensive alternative to Original Medicare offered by private insurance companies.
 Plans can include drug, routine dental, and vision coverage.
 See What is Medicare Advantage (Part C)? to learn more.

 Medicare Part D

 Medicare Part D is an optional plan that covers your prescription drugs offered by private insurance companies.
-This can be paired with Original Medicare or Medicare Advantage.
+This can be paired with Original Medicare.
 See What is Medicare Part D? to learn more.